metosin/ring-swagger/README.md

 3. Publish it.
 4. Pull Request to list your adapter here

-If you need help in adoption, feel free to ping us (say `ring-swagger` at #clojure at Freenode or find `ikitommi`)
+If you need help in adoption, feel free to ping us (try `ring-swagger` at #clojure or firstname.lastname@metosin.fi)

 ### Adopting 1.2

-Example adoption in fnhouse-swagger [src](https://github.com/metosin/fnhouse-swagger/blob/master/src/fnhouse/swagger12.clj) & [tst](https://github.com/metosin/fnhouse-swagger/blob/master/test/fnhouse/swagger12_test.clj)
+Example adoption found in [fnhouse-swagger](https://github.com/metosin/fnhouse-swagger/blob/master/src/fnhouse/swagger12.clj).

 ## Web Schemas

 [Prismatic Schema](https://github.com/Prismatic/schema) is used to model the web apis.

-For Input & Output schema coersion, you can use the full Schema API.
-Remember to ensure serialization & deserialization facilities to support transferring the s

-For Swagger-documentation and code-generation, you can only use a (pragmatic) subset of Schema.
+The Swagger Spec uses a deterministic subset of JSON Schema, so not all Clojure Schema predicates are possible to use in documentation.

 Below is the list of currently supported Schema predicates.

 ### Supported Schema elements